741g/address-space-graphics-ring-protocol/README.md

 # Address Space Graphics Ring Stream Protocol

-This library captures the ring read/write protocol behind Address Space Graphics in gfxstream (https://android.googlesource.com/device/generic/vulkan-cereal), so it can be used with a wide range of protocols and virtual devices.
+This library captures the ring read/write protocol behind Address Space Graphics (ASG) in gfxstream (https://android.googlesource.com/device/generic/vulkan-cereal), so it can be used with a wide range of protocols and virtual devices.

 It consists of a client and server side, to be statically or dynamically linked with the guest and host side, respectively.
 This library is NOT responsible for: